solana-labs/solana-program-library/editions/interface/README.md

 It's worth noting that, as Metaplex has designed, making the seeds for these types of accounts the same is a good idea.
 However, this interface cannot enforce this.

-In the case of the interface, both states share the same SPL discriminator, thus mimic the seed pattern of Metaplex.
+In the case of the interface, both states share the same **SPL discriminator**, thus mimicking the conflicting seed pattern of Metaplex.

+> Note: Although the naming conventions `Original` and `Reprint` exist in the instruction nomonclature, this interface cannot enforce state.

+### Working with Metadata

+Editions work closely with token metadata, so it makes sense to implement _both_ the SPL Token Metadata interface as well as the SPL Token Editions interface within the same on-chain program.

+However, this is not required!
+As long as the mint authority is correct, a program that implements the SPL Token Editions interface can create `Original` prints and simply CPI into the proper Token Metadata program to create `Reprint` copies!

+To see this concept in action, and more details on implementing the SPL Token Editions interface, see the `example` program in this repository.